alexellis/derek/README.md

 > Please show support for the project and **Star** the repo.

+From the team that bought you [OpenFaaS](https://www.openfaas.com) - Serverless Functions Made Simple.

 ## What can I do?

 * Check that commits are signed-off